cab40/Ampl.io/README.md

 # Ampl.io

-This is the front end for the Ampl.io app, made for RU Hacks 2021
+This is the front end for the Ampl.io app, made for RU Hacks 2021.
+Check it out on devpost [here](https://devpost.com/software/ampl-io).

 ## Prerequisites: